 When More Than One Person Could Be Held Liable

 It is also beneficial to know that there are many times where more than one person or entity can be liable for an injury that occurs on a property.
 An example of this would be if a child was playing on a swing on a playground and was injured using that equipment.
-The owner of the playground could be liable for not inspecting the safety of the swing, but in addition, the company who made the swing could be liable as well if they did not place the proper warnings on the equipment or if the swing was not designed correctly.
-Not only that, there are different rules and laws for actions that happen on privately owned property and government property which makes figuring out exactly who and how many people are liable for an accident even more confusing.
+The owner of the playground could be liable for not inspecting the safety of the slide but in addition, the company who made the slide could be liable as well if they did not place the proper warnings on the equipment or if the swing was not designed correctly.
+Not only that, there are different rules and laws for actions that happen on commercial property, residential property, and government property which makes figuring out exactly who and how many people are liable for an accident even more confusing.
 Finally, on the same property, different entities may be responsible for the inside of the building, the outside of the building, the parking lot, and the sidewalk.

 Contact New Jersey Premises Liability Attorneys